Frisco ISD: Pride. Tradition. Excellence.

 Students can participate in athletics through football, basketball, baseball, soccer, softball, volleyball, track and cross-country, swimming, golf, power-lifting and wrestling.
 Other clubs and activities may include Band, Color Guard, Chorale Music, Drill Team/Dance, Cheerleading, National Honor Society, Student Council, Academic Decathlon, Computer science/Technology Club, Debate, DECA (Marketing Club), Drama, FFA, FCCLA, French Club, HOSA, National Art Honor Society, National French Honor Society, Robotics, Science Club, Spanish Club and Yearbook.

 The teaching staff in the Frisco ISD is also dedicated to continual learning.
 Professional development is an ongoing commitment with teachers focusing on content and instructional strategies, the alignment of curriculum, the integration of technology and the important task of building strong readers.
 All elementary teachers are required to obtain 30 hours of gifted instruction toward their professional development, allowing all FISD students to be exposed to gifted strategies whether they are identified as gifted or not.
 FISD teachers gain at least 12 hours of additional staff development each year that is pertinent to their teaching area.
 Technology facilitators help ensure meaningful support and modeling for technology integration on the campuses; video conferencing is available for instruction, virtual field trips and school-to-school efforts.
 The FISD is committed to attracting and retaining the highest caliber of teacher and salaries are competitive.
 In addition, a Beginning Teacher’s Academy has been established for teachers new to the profession.
 This program allows for the novice teachers to network and attend sessions prior to the beginning of the school year that focus on areas pertinent to the first year, such as classroom management, lesson plans, parent conferencing, etc. A tuition reimbursement program is in place that encourages teachers to pursue advanced degrees.
 An innovative 401(a) program has been implemented, along with an in-district child care program and a wellness benefit.
-FISD also has a program for Growing Organizational and Administrative Leaders to groom employees to advance within the district.
+FISD also has a program for aspiring adminstrators to assist employees seeking to advance within the district.

 The student-to-teacher ratio in FISD is 15:1, however class sizes are as close to 22:1 as possible in grades K-4.
 In grades 5-12, the class size is maintained as close to 25-28:1 as possible.

-Parent and community involvement is encouraged in the FISD schools and PTAs and PTOs are very active.
+Parent and community involvement is encouraged in the FISD schools and PTAs/ PTOs and booster clubs are very active.
 Mentoring programs are in place, and a school-business partnership program has been developed, along with a speaker’s bureau.
 The Frisco Education Foundation was established in 1999 to raise money to provide scholarships for graduating seniors and innovative teaching grants for teachers; its major fundraiser is held in October/November of each year – the Gary Burns Frisco Fun Run.
 District level committees are established as another means of community involvement including the District Improvement Team; Diversity Task Force; School Health Advisory Committee; and the Citizen’s Facility Naming Advisory Committee.

 We look forward to you joining FISD becoming a part of keeping our heritage alive, while building new traditions!
 Frisco and Frisco ISD were 100 years strong in 2002 and are still on the right track.